music dictionary : As - As

 Assaisonnement(French m.) seasoning

-assaisonner(French) season (add spices, etc.)
+assaisonner(French) to season (to add spices, etc.)

 Assakhalebo(Africa) a water drum made with large gourds so that the larger part rests on the ground and is filled with water, while the smaller part floats inverted and is beaten with rings, sticks, etc.

-assalire(Italian) attack
+assalire(Italian) to attack

 Assalto(Italian m.) attack